Romanization (cultural): Characteristics

 It has been estimated that at the beginning of the empire, about 750,000 Italians lived in the provinces.
 Julius Caesar, Mark Antony and Augustus settled many of their veterans in colonies: in Italy, and the provinces.
 The colonies that were established in Italy until 14 BCE have been studied by Keppie (1983).
 In his account of the achievements of his long reign, Res Gestae Divi Augusti (The Deeds of the Divine Augustus), Augustus stated that he had settled 120,000 soldiers in twenty colonies in Italy in 31 BCE, then 100,000 men in colonies in Spain and southern Gaul in 14 BCE, followed by another 96,000 in 2 BCE.
 Brian Campbell also states "From 49 to 32 BCE about 420,000 Italians were recruited", which would thus be the veteran (citizen) stock that was largely sent to the provinces (colonies) during Augustus.
 The Lex Calpurnia, however, also allowed citizenship to be granted for distinguished bravery.
 For example, the 1,000 socii from Camerinum after Vercellae 101 BCE (Plutarch Mar.
-XXXVIII) and the auxiliary (later Legio XXII Deiotariana) after Zela, got Roman citizenship.
+XXXVIII) and the auxiliary (later Legio XXII Deiotariana) after Zela, were granted Roman citizenship.
 By the time of Augustus, the legions consisted mostly of ethnic Latins/Italics and Cisalpine Gauls.

 However, Romanization did not always result in the extinction of all aspects of native cultures even when there was extensive acculturation.
 Many non-Latin provincial languages survived the entire period while sustaining considerable Latin influence, including the ancestor languages of Welsh, Albanian, Basque and Berber.
 Where there was language replacement, in some cases, such as Italy, it took place in the early imperial stage, while in others, native languages only totally succumbed to Latin after the fall of the Empire, as was likely the case with Gaulish.
 The Gaulish language is thought to have survived into the 6th century in France, despite considerable Romanization of the local material culture.
 The last record of spoken Gaulish deemed to be plausibly credible was when Gregory of Tours wrote in the 6th century (c.
 560–575) that a shrine in Auvergne which "is called Vasso Galatae in the Gallic tongue" was destroyed and burnt to the ground.
 Coexisting with Latin, Gaulish helped shape the Vulgar Latin dialects that developed into French, with effects including loanwords and calques (including oui, the word for "yes"), sound changes, and influences in conjugation and word order.